Epenance/ngx-animate-in/README.md

 npm install intersection-observer
 ```

-Then import it in your polyfills.ts if you're using Angular CLI, if you aren't simply add it to one of your top level ts files such as main.ts like this:
+Then import it in your polyfills.ts if you're using Angular CLI.
+If you aren't simply add it to one of your top level ts files such as main.ts like this:

 ```typescript
 import 'intersection-observer'